-The requirements in relation to 5G exposure reference points are:
+The requirements in relation to 5G exposure reference points For more information on communication and application are

 [R-4.2.1-01] A unique identifier must be used at 5G exposure reference points to identify each UE.
 3GPP has defined the generic public subscription identifier (GPSI) for this purpose.